russjr08/MineOffline/README.md

 Supports:
 ===========

-MineOffline is written in BASIC and designed for Windows XP/Vista/7/8 users (both 32- and 64-bit operating systems).
+MineOffline is written in BATCH and designed for Windows XP/Vista/7/8 users (both 32- and 64-bit operating systems).
 The Vivid Dev Team hopes to develop an OS X and Linux application soon after the GUI of MineOffline.exe is finished.

 Disclaimer:
 ===========